-The SRU (insert department name) Facebook page encourages users to interact with each other in a respectful and meaningful way.
-Please note: The views and opinions posted by visitors to this website do not necessarily reflect the views or opinions of Slippery Rock University.
-Comments posted to social media accounts may be monitored and we reserve the right to review comments that are deemed to be profane, represent a personal attack, unsolicited advertising and/or harasses, abuses, threatens or violates the rights of others may be removed.
+- The views and opinions posted by visitors to this site do not necessarily reflect the views or opinions of Slippery Rock University.
+Posted comments may be monitored and we reserve the right to review comments that are deemed to be profane or spam and remove them from the site.
 Trolling or threats toward others may result in being removed or blocked from participating in this social media space.

 Ensure Accuracy and Correct Mistakes

 Content posted to social media accounts should be relevant to your department or organization.
 Ensure that information posted online is accurate and free of typos.
 If you do make a mistake, be transparent and admit it, then modify the post to correct the error.

 Remember, the best content comes from engaging with your audience and helping to facilitate the conversation, regardless of platform.
 Find your voice and make it heard.